mernjs/create-mern-app/packages/xml-to-mongodb-importer/README.md

 # XML to MongoDB Importer

-`xml-to-mongodb-importer` is a Node.js module that splits large XML files into smaller chunks and imports the data into a MongoDB database.
+`xml-to-mongodb-importer` is a Node.js module that handle large XML files by splitting into smaller chunks and imports the data into a MongoDB database.

 ## Features

-- Splits large XML files into smaller chunks.
+- **Chunk Splitting**: Breaks large XML files into smaller, more manageable chunks.
-- Imports XML data into MongoDB.
+- **Data Import**: Imports XML data into MongoDB seamlessly.
-- Automatically cleans up chunks files.
+- **Automatic Cleanup**: Cleans up temporary chunk files after import.

 ## Installation